 More Fun on Historic Route 66

-Oatman is just one of the fun places to explore on historic route 66 in Arizona.
-If you just can’t stop back road adventuring, here are some more places to check out:
+Oatman is just one of the fun places to explore on historic Route 66 in Arizona.
+If you just can’t stop back-road adventuring, here are some more places to check out near Oatman Arizona.

-- Flagstaff, Arizona.
-It’s an awesome college town with a lot going on — good restaurants, shopping, and lodging.
+- Flagstaff, Arizona – Flagstaff is an awesome college town with a lot going on — good restaurants, shopping, and lodging.
 We explored Flagstaff on a day trip and can’t wait to go back.